What separates good leaders from great leaders? Self-awareness.

-A lesser known fact: the effectiveness of a leadership style depends largely – if not entirely – on how well the leader knows himself.
+A lesser known fact: the effectiveness of a leadership style depends largely—if not entirely—on how well the leader knows themselves.
 Leadership styles must develop organically from an authentic sense of self and a clear understanding of personal strengths and weaknesses.
-In addition, a key feature of an effective leadership style is its malleability – how quickly a leader reads context and knows when to apply and adapt varying degrees of specific styles to the situations she encounters.
+In addition, a key feature of an effective leadership style is its malleability—how quickly a leader reads context and knows when to apply and adapt varying degrees of specific styles to the situations they encounter.

 Before you decide which leadership style to adopt, consider the business case.
 Knowing your leadership style allows you to:

-- Create clarity, direction and purpose for your organization
+- Create clarity, direction and purpose for you, your team and your organization

 - Positively engage diverse teams, cultures, industries and economic environments

 - Recognize leadership is much more than ‘problem-solving’—there will be a myriad of dilemmas and choices to be made.
 Understanding how we take advantage or create opportunities to do things differently distinguishes the great leaders from the good ones

 When you embark on your search to understand your personal leadership style through self-awareness, discovery and experimenting I propose you consider these three core elements of consciously building leadership where people will follow and develop their own style.

 Dan Sullivan developed this unique ability model as part of the Strategic Coach® program.
 Founded on the idea of using feedback from others to ascertain your capabilities, the model breaks them down into quadrants: